 How do we make sense of anxiety?

-Anxiety is our body’s way of recognising fear when confronted with a stressful situation.
-As a result, you may become jittery, sweaty and start to tremble.
-This is perfectly normal and just a physiological stress response.
+Anxiety is our body’s way of reacting to perceived danger when confronted with a stressful situation.
+The symptoms that you may experience are perfectly normal and just a physiological stress response.
 Occasionally, we experience anxiety fleetingly when giving a speech to a public audience, presenting a pitch to clients or taking a test for the first time.
-However, chronic anxiety that does not seem to go away needs to be treated in order for you to return to your normal way of life.
+However, chronic anxiety that does not seem to go away needs to be treated in order for you to return to your normal way of life. in order for you to return to your normal way of life.

 Is there a way of recognising my anxiety?